 Use degree abbreviations only when the intended audience is likely to understand what they mean.

 As a rule, spell out "and."
 Do not use the ampersand (&) except in company names as specified (Johnson & Johnson).
 One exception to this rule is when use of "and" may require additional lines in tight typeset copy.
 In such cases, the ampersand may be used.

 Right: He graduated from UNF’s College of Education and Human Services.

-Though the AP Style Manual recently changed to using email in all instances, UNF will continue to use e-mail in all instances.
+Use "email" in all instances without the hyphen.
 At the beginning of a sentence, the e should be capitalized.

 Right: The article is titled "Think Before You Speak."Wrong: Osprey Productions presented a movie entitled "The Day After Tomorrow."Right: He is entitled to know the truth about his mother.

 When dealing with issues regarding disabilities, care should be taken not to define a person by his/her disability or to treat the person as a victim.
 Don't use phrases such as "afflicted with," "confined to a wheelchair," "disabled student," and "victim of."
 "Disabled" is preferred to "handicapped."
 When referring to a person with a disability, put the person first and the disability second.

 Wrong: The disabled student will participate in the project.Right: The student, who is disabled, will participate in the project, so a wheelchair-accessible room is requested.

 When referring to parking, use the phrase "disability parking."

 Right: Disability parking is located directly in front of the building.